SchulzCode/Y2Player/README.md

 ## Known limitations

 - Y2Player is designed for the Innioasis Y2 and is not presented as a general-purpose Android player or launcher.
-- This is the author's first Android app and undiscovered bugs are expected.
+- This is my first Android app and undiscovered bugs are expected.
 Bug reports that include an exported diagnostics log are especially helpful.
 - Decoder and container support varies with the stock Android 4.4 media framework; recognition of a file extension does not guarantee playback.
 - Bluetooth on stock KitKat is limited by the firmware stack: typically SBC A2DP, one sink at a time, no BLE Audio, and no synchronized absolute volume.
 Some connection-management operations depend on hidden OEM APIs and may require Android Settings.
 - Bluetooth discovery can briefly degrade active A2DP audio on older hardware.